Resume for Carpenter

 2. Professional Summary

-This section should summarize your experience as a carpenter and mention any specific skills or accomplishments that make you stand above other applicants.
+This section should summarize your entire experience as a carpenter and mention any specific skills or accomplishments that make you stand above other applicants.

 3. Skills

-- A working knowledge of various woodworking techniques
+- Knowledge of different woodworking techniques

-- Ability to read blueprints and interpret design drawings
+- Ability to read blueprints and interpret the design plans

-- Expertise in cutting, measuring, and cutting wood materials
+- Expertise in cutting, measuring, and shaping wood materials

-- An understanding of safety protocols and regulations in carpentry
+- Understanding of safety procedures and rules in carpentry

 4. Work Experience